COCKTAIL JEWELRY: RADIANCE OF BOLDNESS

 The history of cocktail rings dates back to the 1920s–1930s in the United States, during the era of Prohibition, when women secretly attended parties and wanted to stand out with daring accessories.
 These rings became more than just fashion pieces—they turned into symbols of rebellion and freedom.

-Large, colorful gemstones—amethysts, topaz, citrine, aquamarine, and even rock crystal—were set in gold or platinum in ways that made the ring appear bold and theatrical.
 The key was not the stone’s value, but its visual impact and emotional effect.
 A cocktail ring had to be visible from afar and noticeable even while holding a glass.
-That is precisely how it earned its name—a ring made for a cocktail in hand and conversations at the bar.

 Over time, this jewelry style became more refined, yet it never lost its daring spirit.
 The 1950s–1960s marked its golden age, when Hollywood stars and high-society women embraced it.
 A large gemstone became a sign of status, taste, and confidence.
 These rings were never meant for everyday wear—they created the occasion.